aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/downsampleoptions/_index.md

 ```

 Specifies the resolution in pixels per inch which the images should be downsampled to.

+ **Remarks:**

 The default value is 220 ppi.

 **Returns:**
 int - The corresponding  int  value.